saltyorg/Community/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the header in any files I may have used as templates with my own information
 - [ ] I have added my new role to `community.yml`
 - [ ] I have verified that any Docker images used are current and supported.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation or have submitted a separate PR to the docs repo for this purpose.